New to Salmon Fishing?

 I don't have any fishing tackle - what should I do?

 Sometimes beats can lend you some items of tackle, however, you should not always rely on this.
 The best thing is to hire the appropriate equipment from a local tackle shop - these are listed on each river's 'Tackle advice' page.
-Tell the shop's proprietor where and when you are fishing and they should be able provide suitable equipment for you.
+Tell the shop's proprietor where and when you are fishing and they will provide suitable equipment for you.
 The main problem will be how to pick up and return things before and after your fishing.
 Some shops may be able to deliver to your hotel for an extra charge.

 What happens if the river floods or I have to cancel my fishing?

-In line with general fishing practice, there are no refunds if the river floods.
+In line with general Scottish fishing practice, there are no refunds if the river floods.
 You still have the right to fish, although your ghillie may advise you that it is not worthwhile exercising this right.
 If he considers that it is not safe, he is entitled to refuse to take you out in a boat or to wade with you.
 Otherwise he is available to help as needed and will do his best to help get round the adverse conditions.

 If you have to cancel your fishing, you do not get a refund, but FishScotland can attempt to relet the fishings for you and, given sufficient time, can often achieve results.
 Please note that there is a charge for this.
 Alternatively, you can get a friend to fish for you.